+What interested you about Nourish?
 “Well, when I had my children, I started to look at labels more.
 I was always health conscious about food and I would try to buy organic and eat as cleanly as possible, but when I had these little babies, I was all about looking at the labels of the creams and the lotions and shampoos and I didn’t want any chemicals.
 It really took me a while to connect the dots that what you’re putting on your body is just as important as what you’re putting in your body.
 So when Nourish came along, it was one of those stories where I got to meet the brains and the incredible guys behind it and we just clicked.
 It was amazing to me because they put these products in front of me, which are packaged beautifully.
 The girl in me loves the pretty packaging but nine times out of ten, that pretty packaging would be terrible and wouldn’t work well.
 So when I sat down to look at these products, they were beautiful to look at.
 The product themselves work extremely well.
 And the big kicker for me: each product is under ten dollars, which is unheard of.
 At least for me, particularly for an organic product, it was music to my ears because I felt that this is a great way to make organic products accessible to everyone.
 And it’s USDA certified, which is important because something that I’ve learned is that consumers can get tricked when they hear something is all natural.
 Well, natural is very different from organic.
 Natural just means it could have a few natural products in it, whereas organic means everything has to be organic especially with the USDA seal.
 I think it just gives me complete peace of mind.
 It’s gentle enough for the kids and my whole family can use it.”

+Do you have a favorite product in the line?
 “I’m a fan of their Body Butter ($10, nourishorganic.com).
 I have naturally dry skin and living in New York in the wintertime my skin gets really dry.
 The fresh fig is my favorite scent.
 I love it because I can just put it on my feet, hands and cuticles before I go to bed.
 And it’s not so greasy that you get it all over your sheets.
 It actually really saturates your skin and you just wake up with sweet-smelling, soft hands like little baby skin.”

+When it comes to beauty, do you have any great tips to share?
 “Something that I’ve learned along the way, my cardinal rule, is a good clean face.
 I just feel like keeping your skin clean is one of the most important things.
 I’ll never fall asleep with makeup on or skip washing my face in the morning.
 Those are two of the most important things to start and finish your day with from a beauty perspective and an anti-aging perspective.
 Another thing that I’ve joked about forever is sleep.
 It’s one of my greatest beauty tips.
 I don’t get enough of it, but I always feel like it makes a huge difference.”

+How do you incorporate healthy eating into your household?
 “My daughter, who is now 11, made the decision at 7 that she was going to be a vegetarian.
 It was over the summer.
 We were on a vacation and we were at barns and farms.
 There were lots of chickens.
 She spent all of this time with the animals and came home and we went to a barbeque and she connected the dots that the barbeque chicken was the same as the cute chickens she was playing with; and she was really firm about it and said I don’t want to eat it anymore.
 So as a parent, I was at a time in my life where I just wasn’t as interested in meat.
 So I think when she made that decision, I naturally had been gravitating toward natural plant-based foods and greens.
 And I realized that if my daughter wants to do this, I would have to get a little bit more proactive about what’s healthy and what are good ways for her to get protein because she can’t just be a carbotarian.
 So I just figured out ways to get protein in her.
 I’m not a chef or anything so it was a fun project for me to take on.
 I got really interested in the foods that we haven’t been used to eating like beans and brown rice.
 So everything was just sort of just cleaning up in the house as far as what was in the cabinets.
 I still have two kids and we eat treats, but I thought it was just important for us to start as a family integrating overall health and wellness.”

+Do you have any favorite on-the-go snacks for the kids?
 “Absolutely!
 I wish I could tell you that when you open up the fridge, it’s perfect and that you see green.
 Those are all in there but the reality is that we do a lot of driving.
 You know, I take the kids back and forth to school, so we have to have snacks.
 One of the best things that I’ve found for a quick snack is edamame.
 It’s a little protein that can fill you up a little bit.
 And for the munchie stuff, I just try to go more organic with those things because I think that kids want to have something a little crunchy.
 So instead of getting the overly processed, I’ll try to find something at Whole Foods that’s more organic and maybe has less sugar.
 But the truth of the matter is, I have two very normal kids.”

+You obviously have a busy schedule as a working mom.
+Are you able to find the time to workout?
 “I feel like I need to carve out time during the week.
 When the kids are in school, it’s easy.
 I’m a big yoga person, I love yoga and I do two different kinds.
 I do a real sweaty kind of powerful yoga.
 You get this great workout.
 It’s exhausting and I’m sore so that’s one of my favorites to do.
 And the other one is Kundalini yoga.
 For me, it’s very meditative.
 Yes, you’re in poses but it’s a very different kind of yoga.
 It’s an important thing for the body, mind and soul.
 It’s not as sweaty or strenuous as power yoga.
 And because I have two little kids and a busy life and a lot going on, it really centers me and I feel like that’s the biggest gift that I can give to myself.
 If I can get one of those sessions in a week and then add to it a couple of the power yoga sessions then that’s the best or the most that I can ask for.
 And when the weather is nice, I like hiking and playing tennis.
 I love being outside.
 In the summertime, I like swimming and getting in the water as well.”